Frequently Asked Questions

 Print this form out, fill in the "Students" information, and sign it.
 Then, either fax it to the UAF Registrar's Office (1-907-474-7097), or scan and email it to firstname.lastname@example.org.
 The Registrar's Office must have your signature and your social security number in order to process this form.
 Be sure to fill out the form for the correct calendar year!

 After processing the form, the Registrar's Office will send it directly to the PFD Division Office in Juneau unless you indicate in writing to have the form sent elsewhere.
+If you have any issues with your PFD being approved, please let the Study Away office know and we can produce a memo for your PFD application.

 NOTE: The Registrar's Office is only able to verify your dates of enrollment at UAF, not at your host institution.